TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 this.timeUntilNextEgg = this.rand.nextInt(6) + 6;
 ```

-would make our chicken lay diamonds instead of eggs, and they will come out in almost a stream.
+would make the chickens lay diamonds instead of eggs, and they will come out in almost a stream.

 The sounds are mapped to ogg files, and you can find them in the directory mcp\jars\assets\sound.
 In case of the ghast there is a mob\ghast directory with a death.ogg file.
 However, only other death sounds seem to work.